 This "simple syrup" is made with real coffee fruit and organic cane sugar.
 Use as a harmonious addition to brewed coffee, add to sparkling water for a delicious Italian soda, stir into your favorite cocktails... you'll be amazed by how versatile this syrup is.

-The 150 mL bottle can make up to 10 or 12 lattes, and the 750 mL bottle can provide up to 50-60 servings.
+The 375 mL bottle can provide up to 25-30 servings.
+We have only the 375ml bottle in stock at the moment..
 All natural.
 Produced for us by a specialty syrup and extract house in Chicago.